nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 /usr/bin/flock /run/.iptables-restore /opt/util/iptables-restore /etc/iptables/rules.v4
 ```

+Enough with the firewall.
 Create a user and add it to the sudoers list.
 Make sure you can ssh with that user and remove ssh root access to the machine.

 ```
-root@remote# adduser username
+root@remote# adduser jsmith
 ```

-Where username is your username, for instance 'jsmith'.
+Where 'jsmith' is your username.
 Add it to the sudoers list:

 ```
 root@remote# usermod -aG sudo jsmith